Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Introduction

 Perfect prognosis approaches establish a statistical relationship between coarser-scale climate descriptors and the local weather, preserving the short term variations in the coarser scale data, while model output statistics refers to methods that construct a direct statistical relationship between the coarser scale data and the local data.
 The performance of perfect prognosis approaches crucially depends on the model assumptions, including distributional assumptions, and the chosen climate descriptors.
-Model output statistics is found to generally perform well if the predictors have a resolution close to the target resolution \parencite{HertigEtAl2019extremes, MaraunEtAl2019Statisticaldownscalingskill}.
+Model output statistics is found to generally perform well if the predictors have a resolution close to the target resolution \citep{HertigEtAl2019extremes, MaraunEtAl2019Statisticaldownscalingskill}.
 The statistical relationship between the predictors and the response in perfect prognosis and model output statistics approaches is classically constructed using standard regression models.
-Recently, machine learning alternatives have been shown to perform well \parencite[e.g.,][]{JiangEtAl2021, LiuEtAl2023, SachindraEtAl2018, SebbarEtAl2023, ZhuEtAl2023}.
+Recently, machine learning alternatives have been shown to perform well \citep[e.g.,][]{JiangEtAl2021, LiuEtAl2023, SachindraEtAl2018, SebbarEtAl2023, ZhuEtAl2023}.
 However, these methods usually only provide deterministic downscaling results, ignoring the additional random variability associated with the finer scale, and are compared against standard linear regression.
-Alternatively, modern regression approaches using regression splines that allow for non-linear relationships between the predictors and the response \parencite{Wood2003ThinPlateRegression, Wood2017GeneralizedAdditiveModels} have been shown to perform well and, potentially, outperform neural network approaches \parencite[e.g.,][]{NacarEtAl2022, SanEtAl2023}.
+Alternatively, modern regression approaches using regression splines that allow for non-linear relationships between the predictors and the response \citep{Wood2003ThinPlateRegression, Wood2017GeneralizedAdditiveModels} have been shown to perform well and, potentially, outperform neural network approaches \citep[e.g.,][]{NacarEtAl2022, SanEtAl2023}.

 The aim of the current study is to construct a computationally efficient approach to obtain simulations of local daily temperature and precipitation series at any given location based on ERA5 and available local observation data.
 For this, we combine elements of model output statistics and weather generators.
 At locations where local data is available, we establish a statistical relationship between ERA5 temperature and precipitation and the local weather using generalized linear models with regression splines under appropriate distributional assumptions for each weather variable.
 Additionally, the models include a seasonal component as noted by \cite{MaraunEtAl2019Statisticaldownscalingskill}.
 We then combine these relationships with autoregressive simulation models in order to obtain simulations with realistic temporal correlation structure.